fenago/katacoda-scenarios/azure-functions/azure-functions-trigger-blob/steps/6/text.md

 Resources in Azure refers to function apps, functions, storage accounts, and so forth.
 They are grouped into resource groups, and you can delete everything in a group by deleting the group.

-You created resources to complete these quickstarts.
-You may be billed for these resources, depending on your account status and service pricing.
-If you don't need the resources anymore, here's how to delete them:

 - In the Azure portal, go to the **Resource group** page.

     To get to that page from the function app page, select the **Overview tab** and then select the link under **Resource group**.